-- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities referenced above under "Exclusion approach". - The Sub-Fund invests in securities of corporate issuers that pass the minimum combined E&S score (set at 12 out of 100) and the minimum ESG score (set at 34 out of 100) that have been set for this Sub-Fund as described in the investment strategy section above. - The Sub-Fund invests at least 50% of its net assets in sustainable investments. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
-Not applicable. - What is the policy to assess good governance practices of the investee companies?
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

+- The Sub-Fund excludes securities of corporate issuers that derive a non-negligible part of their revenues from excluded products and/or activities referenced above under "Exclusion approach". - The Sub-Fund invests in securities of corporate issuers that pass the minimum combined E&S score (set at 12 out of 100) that has been set for this Sub-Fund as described in the investment strategy section above. - The Sub-Fund invests at least 15% of its net assets in sustainable investments.

+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?